LosManos/CompulsoryCow/README.md

 * a [serialize to XML method](https://github.com/LosManos/CompulsoryCow/blob/master/README.md#seralizetoxml)
 * a [deserialize from XML method](https://github.com/LosManos/CompulsoryCow/blob/master/README.md#deseralizefromxml)
 * a string helper method [SplitAt](https://github.com/LosManos/CompulsoryCow/blob/master/README.md#splitat) that splits a string at a certain index or string.
-* [Left and Right](https://github.com/LosManos/CompulsoryCow/blob/master/README.md#left-and-right) methods behaving as we know from the BASIC heydays.
+* [Left, Right and Mid](https://github.com/LosManos/CompulsoryCow/blob/master/README.md#left,-right-and-mid) methods behaving as we know from the BASIC heydays.
 * a method for retrieving information about the calling method.

 It will contain in the future:
 * [meta info help](https://github.com/LosManos/CompulsoryCow/edit/master/README.md#meta-info-help).
 Use properties and methods names through lambda and not strings.
-* Mid method like from classic BASIC.

 I might contain in the future:
 * SqlServer exceptions are notorious for having crucial data in the message and in an [integer](http://stackoverflow.com/questions/6221951/sqlexception-catch-and-handling) or in the [free text message](http://stackoverflow.com/questions/6982647/smart-way-to-get-unique-index-name-from-sqlexception-message).
 The plan is to create a library that can parse the message and return an exception that contains the information is a more technical fashion so it can be understood by a computer.
 The library might have to read meta data from the database server and then this functionality should be moved to a library of its own so as to not dirty CompulsoryCow with SqlServer dependencies.
 Another complications are different Sqlserver versions and different languages.
 A Spanish Sqlserver might return different error messages than an "English".